The internet offers many learning opportunities but also entails an element of risk.

-#DITTO Online safety magazine from the e-safety advisor Alan Mackenzie is now available from his website.
-Includes info on:
+June 2018 #DITTO Online safety magazine from the e-safety advisor Alan Mackenzie is now available from his website.
+Youtube Special

 The Minster Nursery & Infant School seeks to encourage children to start to understand their own safety and begin to be aware of the vast opportunities the internet provides and as well as the risks.
 However, we have a comprehensive, London-wide, web-filtering system that errs on the side of caution for all online materials.

 5 SMART Rules

 SAFE – Keep safe by being careful not to give out personal information when you’re chatting online.
 This includes your email address, phone number and password.

 MEETING – Remember, online friends are still strangers even if you have been talking to them for a long time.
 If you think you or someone you know is talking to someone who want to meet up, tell your parent, carer or a trusted adult.